-Piotr Ciołkowski is a partner and Ada Szon is a lawyer at CMS.
+Piotr Ciołkowski is a partner and Ada Szon is an associate at CMS Poland.

 The President of the ERA is appointed for five years by the Prime Minister in an open and competitive recruitment process.
 He or she may be reappointed only once.
 The regulator shall be impartial and independent of any public or private entities.